c7tincu/style-guide/README.md

 };
 ```

-:boom: For zero-length & one-element _Array_ literals, use one line of code.
+:boom: :lipstick: For zero-length & one-element _Array_ literals, use one line of code.
 Otherwise, split lines:

 ```javascript
 var foo = [];